fabiomcosta/mootools-meio-autocomplete/README.md

 ----

 1.x and below are the versions made to be used with Mootools 1.2.x.
-2.x and greater are the versions made to be used with Mootools 1.3.x.
+2.x and greater are the versions made to be used with Mootools 1.3.x or greater.

 Introduction
 ------------